 Building Google Ads accounts that hit a decent ROI is something most of us can do these days.
 What’s much tougher is growing that account.
 You need to use different tactics and focus on the big picture.

 At that point, it becomes less of a strict math-game where you stare at the hard ROI numbers for each campaign/ad group/keyword and think of ways to increase performance to a level where it makes sense to keep it as part of your account.

 The absolutely best approach for growing your account is ensuring you get the basics right.
 The more you improve the basics, the better ROI you’ll get and the more you can expand your account.

-Grab my free AdWords Optimization checklist to ensure you optimize your entire account regularly.
+Grab my free Google Ads Optimization checklist to ensure you optimize your entire account regularly.